 Methods

-We conducted a secondary analysis of DHS data on the association between place and attendance at birth, and maternal complications during delivery with reported early neonatal mortality, in nine countries with such data between 2006 and 2013: Bangladesh 2007, Colombia 2010, Honduras 2011, Indonesia 2012, Mali 2006, Niger 2006, Peru 2011, Philippines 2013, and Sao Tome and Principe 2008/2009.
+We conducted a secondary analysis of national DHS data from in nine countries on the association between place and attendance at birth, and maternal complications during delivery with reported early neonatal mortality.
+These data were from Bangladesh (2007), Colombia (2010), Honduras (2011), Indonesia (2012), Mali (2006), Niger (2006), Peru (2011), Philippines (2013), and Sao Tome and Principe (2008/2009).

-The DHS are nationally representative random household sample surveys measuring indicators of population including maternal and child health.29 The target population in most DHS surveys is all or ever-married women of reproductive age (15-49 years).
-A complete birth and death history is collected for each eligible woman’s children C.
+DHS are nationally representative random household sample surveys measuring indicators of population including maternal and child health.29 The target population in most DHS surveys is all or ever-married women of reproductive age (15-49 years).
+Data are collected via face-to-face interviews by same sex trained personnel and in each survey, questionnaires are translated into major local languages.
+The core content of every round DHS is standard across countries to maximize the comparability of information, and includes a complete birth and death history for the children of each eligible woman.
+Countries may also select additional questions related to pregnancy complications from the survey questionnaire on antenatal, childbirth and postnatal-care.

-Our analysis included only the most recent country-survey over the last ten years presenting data on reported life threatening obstetric complications during birth of the last infant, thereby limiting the analysis to one birth per woman.We pooled country datasets into one cross-sectional dataset containing 71 758 live births.
+Our analysis included only the most recent survey in these countries presenting data on reported life threatening obstetric complications during birth of the last infant, thus limiting our analysis to one birth per woman.

-All live births (n= 71 758) were included to study the frequency of obstetrical complications and place of birth.
-Newborns with missing information on place and attendance at birth (n=324) and maternal complications (n=698) were excluded from the analysis of early neonatal mortality for obstetric complications leaving 71 060 individuals in the analysis (99.0%).
+The markers of life threatening complications included high fever, convulsions, vaginal bleeding and/or prolonged labour, We pooled national datasets into one cross-sectional dataset containing 71 758 live births.

-We analysed deaths during the first week (days 0-6, “early neonatal deaths”, N=819).
+Data on obstetric complication and place of birth were calculated for all live births (n= 71 758).
+Data on newborns with missing information on place and attendance at birth (n=324) and maternal complications (n=698) were excluded from the analysis of early neonatal mortality and obstetric complications, thus leaving 71 060 individuals in the analysis (99.0%).
+There were 819 early neonatal deaths in the dataset.

-Three complications during and immediately following pregnancy and childbirth were the first exposure variables of our analysis and defined as follows: prolonged labour when having regular uterine contractions lasting more than 12 hours; high fever in case of hyperpyrexia with foul smelling discharge (proxy for puerperal infection); convulsion not caused by fever (proxy for maternal hypertensive disorder).
+Three complications during and immediately following pregnancy and childbirth were the first exposure variables in our analysis and defined as follows: prolonged labour when regular uterine contractions reportedly lasted > 12 hours; high fever when associated with foul smelling discharge (proxy for puerperal infection and possibly associated with poor neonatal outcome if secondary to intrapartum chorio-amnionitis or prolonged labour); convulsion not caused by fever (proxy for eclampsia).

 While severe antepartum haemorrhage usually results in stillbirths,30 we excluded “excessive bleeding” from our analysis since most of the severe haemorrhages reported are likely to be post-partum haemorrhages which are less likely to impact on newborn outcomes.